 RSV (Respiratory Syncytial Virus)

 RSV kills around 100,000 children under the age of 5 every year worldwide.
-This lower respiratory infection is spread via coughing and sneezing and has no vaccine or specific treatment.
+This lower respiratory infection is spread via coughing and sneezing and has no vaccine.
 Every year the British Lung Foundation warns parents of rises in RSV, as the early symptoms can be like a common cold.
 Dr Ultan Power has also warned that there is some evidence suggesting severe RSV in infants can lead to asthma.

 If you think you have an RSV infection you should be careful and vigilant around young children.
 RSV can be presented as a normal cold for adults, but fatal for infants and children.
-A Randox Health cold, cough, and flu test measures 22 respiratory pathogens that can cause cold or flu like symptoms, including RSV A and RSV B.
+A Randox Health cold, cough, and flu test measures 22 respiratory pathogens, including RSV A and RSV B.

 Recovering from Colds and Flu’s

-Your body will generally get better on its own after suffering from a cold or flu, however the NHS has advise both can be treated by:
+Your body will generally get better on its own after suffering from a cold or flu.
+The NHS has advise both can be treated by:

 - Getting plenty of rest and sleep